 Conductive hearing loss in an infant can be resolved either through surgery or treatment.
 While surgery is always an option, children who suffer from conductive loss adapt to hearing aids exceptionally well.

 - Sensorineural: It occurs when there is an issue in the inner part of the ear or along the primary auditory nerve.
 Sensorineural loss is permanent.
 While a cochlear implant or some other hearing aid can be utilized to improve hearing, the damage can’t be corrected via surgery.

 Also Read: Blood Test A Month Keeps Health In Check!

 Newborn Hearing Test: Degree Of Hear Loss

-A hearing screening for newborn also informs about the degree of loss suffered by the infant.
-Degree here means the severity in lack of hearing.
+A hearing screening for newborns also informs about the degree of loss suffered by the infant.
+A degree here means the severity of lack of hearing.
 The scale on which it can occur ranges from mild (lowest) to profound (maximum).
 Even if the test proves the loss to be mild, the consequences can be significant.
-For example, even small loss in hearing can make it harder for a small child to develop speech and language which, in turn, impacts the success in life.
+For example, even a small loss in hearing can make it harder for a small child to develop speech and language which, in turn, impacts success in life.

 After a newborn hearing loss is conducted and the type and severity are determined, a doctor advises in the correct course of action.
 Generally, the baby is fit with a hearing aid by a pediatric audiologist.
 The audiologist adjusts the hearing device in accordance with the loss suffered.
 Over the course of years and as the baby develops, the audiologist also monitors the progress in hearing.

 No matter the type of loss sensorineural, conductive, or a mixture, hearing screening and treatments can only go so far.
 Parental involvement is crucial for further development.
 The parents not only should encourage the use of aids but also work on therapeutic exercises.